 Organizing Tupperware storage so that it stacks can help you to a neater, more organized refrigerator, too.

 12. Use containers

 Just as when you are organizing a chest freezer, decanting fresh and leftover produce into containers is undeniably time well spent.
 ‘Keeping the refrigerator organized using containers not only makes everything easier to find but it also helps stop bacteria growing, turning food bad and potentially making people ill,’ says Paul Bough, in-house chef at Zwilling.

-Choose transparent containers, ideally made from dishwasher-safe glass or plastic.
+Choose transparent containers (Ed: we like these stackable clear lidded containers from Amazon), ideally made from dishwasher-safe glass or plastic.
 Stackable containers that are designed to fit together without sliding, and come in a decent choice of sizes, will help you make the most of the space inside your refrigerator.
 The extra effort will also deliver daily satisfaction every time you open the door to a beautifully stacked and orderly fridge!

 The best way to keep your refrigerator organized is to schedule a regular clean.
 Done routinely, just before your next grocery shop is due, means any spills or stains will be minimal and the task shouldn’t take long.
 It also reduces the chances of you coming across expired produce rotting at the back later.